 Samyl is a result of recent breeding efforts from the Research Center for Horticulture in Arslev, Denmark.
 Particularly known for its flavourful flowers.
 As productive as Samdal.
 Both are required for pollination.
-Samyl is the the most vigorous variety on our farm.
+Samyl is one of the most vigorous varieities of s. nigra on our farm.

 Sambu A result of recent breeding efforts from the Research Center for Horticulture in Arslev, Denmark.

 Haschburg originates from an Austrian breeding program in Klosterneuburg, Austria.
 It is often cited as the most widely grown elderberry varietal in Germany and Austria.
 Produces abundant clusters of large juicy and flavourful berries.
-We are told it has excellent flower flavour as well.
-We will find out soon!
+It appears to be the happiest of all the sambucus nigra varieties on our farm.